laurentj/slimerjs/docs/configuration.rst

 SlimerJS supports also some specific values for ``--proxy-type``:

 - ``auto``: SlimerJS tries to detect automatically proxies
-- ``system``: SlimerJS uses the proxy configuration set into the operating system
+- ``system``: SlimerJS uses the proxy configuration set into the operating system.
+Under linux, Firefox is using proxy configuration stored into Gnome settings or GConf.
+Note that the use of the ``http_proxy`` environment variable does not work.
 - ``config-url``: SlimerJS uses the proxy configuration set into a file.
 The HTTP or file:// URL of this file should be indicated with the ``--proxy=`` option.